Trump’s Florida Mar-a-Lago resort in Hurricane Dorian’s path

 “Landscaping, roofing, walls, painting, leaks, artwork in the — you know, the great tapestries, tiles, Spanish tiles, the beach, the erosion,” he said of the storm damage.
 “It’s still not what it was.”

-Trump is a climate change skeptic.
+“I’m rooting for a direct hit on Mar a Lago!” former Canadian Prime Minister Kim Campbell tweeted Wednesday.
+Campbell, who served as prime minister for four months in 1993, later dialed that back, tweeting, “I know Palm Beach well and am sorry if it gets a big hit.”
+Still, she said she hoped Dorian would “shake up Trump’s climate change denial.”

+Eric Trump, the president’s son, replied Friday to Campbell on Twitter: “Our family is rooting for the safety of millions of homes, businesses, families and wonderful people in a great State of Florida.”

 Meanwhile, local governments across Florida, including in Palm Beach County, are gearing up to deal with rising sea levels and possibly more intense hurricanes.
-If sea-level rise predictions even at the lower end come true, Mar-a-Lago could have ocean water lapping on its lawns in the not-too-distant future.
+If sea-level rise predictions even at the lower end come to pass, Mar-a-Lago could have ocean water lapping on its lawns in the not-too-distant future.

+Anderson reported from Fort Lauderdale.
+AP reporter Terry Spencer in Fort Lauderdale contributed to this report.

 For AP’s complete coverage of the hurricane: https://apnews.com/Hurricanes .